-Channel Indicator LEDs A/B and C/D
+Channel Indicator LEDs A and B

-Each Talk button has four individual LED indicators.
+Each Talk button has two individual LED indicators.
 Together they surround the Talk button.
-The LEDs will flash blue to indicate which intercom channel, A, B, C, or D, has been selected and will illuminate continuously to indicate that "Talk" is enabled on that channel.
+The LEDs will flash blue to indicate which intercom channel, A or B, has been selected and will illuminate continuously to indicate that "Talk" is enabled on that channel.